bareos/bareos/docs/manuals/en/new_main_reference/source/Appendix/OperatingSystems.rst

 Verify that the Bareos File Daemon is working
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Open the :command:`bconsole` on your |bareosDir| and check the status of the client with
+Open the :command:`bconsole` on your |dir| and check the status of the client with

 .. code-block:: bareosconfig